Azcapotzalco Mexico City, Mexico Travel Guide

 This cultural center has workshops in arts, crafts, and music.
 It fosters community engagement and artistic expression.

-Located near the main plaza, this historic building hosts workshops, exhibitions, and shows.
+Found by the main plaza, this historic building hosts workshops, exhibitions, and shows.
 A hub for artistic expression.

-Keep an eye on local announcements for 'Fiestas Patronales' and other community cultural events throughout the year.
+Keep an eye on local announcements for 'Fiestas Patronales' and other community cultural events happening throughout the year.

 Wander residential areas to discover evolving urban art and murals that color the urban landscape and reflect local culture.